-Associated Press INDIANAPOLIS INDIANAPOLIS -Trade legislation under review by a House-Senate conference committee could reduce the nation's trade deficit by breaking down barriers other nation's have erected to block U.S. imports, Rep. Jim Jontz, D-Ind., said Friday.
-"I think this is probably the most important legislation affecting our economy to be consaid Jontz.
+Associated Press INDIANAPOLIS -Trade legislation under review by a House-Senate conference committee could reduce the nation's trade deficit by breaking down barriers other nation's have erected to block U.S. imports, Rep. Jim Jontz, D-Ind., said Friday

+"I think this is probably the most important legislation affecting our economy to be considered by Congress this year," said Jontz.

 A conference committee is currently considering trade measures passed by the House in April and the Senate in July.
 Jontz wants the eventual product to include House proposals requiring U.S. trade representatives to negotiate with nations that have barriers or tariffs to block or impede the flow of American products.
 He also supports a proposal that would allow the United States, if the negotiations fail, to impose quotas or tariffs on products from countries that keep their restrictive trade policies.
-The threat of sanctions could The threat of sanctions could be a potent negotiating tool to get countries to change their policies, making imposition of the sanctions unlikely, Jontz Top 5 Domino's Toppings
+The threat of sanctions could be a potent negotiating tool to get countries to change their policies, making imposition of the sanctions unlikely, Jontz said